 90% of our final year students agree our staff are good at explaining things, so join us on live chat now to find out more, or register to meet us at an Open Day.
-You can also watch a webinar presentation to find out more about the course.

 All statistics shown thoughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.

 Not sure which nursing course is for you?
 Read our guide to nursing courses at BU.

 September 2020, September 2021

 Bournemouth University, Lansdowne Campus and Bournemouth University, Yeovil Campus